saikarna913/project-cns/atm/index.md

 	$ mkdir atmdir; cp bankdir/bank.auth atmdir/; mv atm atmdir/; cd atmdir

-Create an account 'bob' with balance $1000.00 (There are two outputs because one is from the `bank` which is running in the same shell).
+Create an account 'bob' with balance Rs.
+1000.00 (There are two outputs because one is from the `bank` which is running in the same shell).

 	$ ./atm -s bank.auth -c bob.card -a bob -n 1000.00
 	{"account":"bob","initial_balance":1000}
 	{"account":"bob","initial_balance":1000}

-Deposit $100.
+Deposit Rs.
+100.

 	$ ./atm -c bob.card -a bob -d 100.00
 	{"account":"bob","deposit":100}
 	{"account":"bob","deposit":100}

-Withdraw $63.10.
+Withdraw Rs.
+63.10.

 	$ ./atm -c bob.card -a bob -w 63.10
 	{"account":"bob","withdraw":63.1}
 	{"account":"bob","withdraw":63.1}

-Attempt to withdraw $2000, which fails since 'bob' does not have a sufficient balance.
+Attempt to withdraw Rs.
+2000, which fails since 'bob' does not have a sufficient balance.

 	$ ./atm -c bob.card -a bob -w 2000.00
 	$ echo $?